Gaza City: Ottoman period

 In 1516 Gaza—at the time, a small town with an inactive port, ruined buildings and reduced trade—was incorporated into the Ottoman Empire.
 The Ottoman army quickly and efficiently crushed a small-scale uprising, and the local population generally welcomed them as fellow Sunni Muslims.
 The city was then made the capital of the Gaza Sanjak, part of the larger Province of Damascus.
 The Ridwan family, named after governor Ridwan Pasha, was the first dynasty to govern Gaza and would continue to rule the city for over a century.
 Under Ahmad ibn Ridwan, the city became a cultural and religious center as a result of the partnership between the governor and prominent Islamic jurist Khayr al-Din al-Ramli, who was based in the nearby town of al-Ramla.

 According to Theodore E. Dowling, writing in 1913, a Samaritan community existed in Gaza in 1584.
 They possessed a large synagogue and two bathhouses.
 "One of them still bears the name "the Bath of the Samaritans."
 It is believed the Samaritans were expelled from the city before the turn of the 16th century.

 During the rule of Husayn Pasha, strife between the settled population and the nearby Bedouin tribes was dramatically reduced, allowing Gaza to peacefully prosper.
 The Ridwan period is described as a golden age for Gaza, a time when it served as the virtual "capital of Palestine."
-The Great Mosque was restored, and six other mosques constructed, while Turkish baths and market stalls proliferated.
+The Great Mosque was restored, and six other mosques constructed, while hammams and market stalls proliferated.
 After the death of Musa Pasha, Husayn's successor, Ottoman officials were appointed to govern in place of the Ridwans.
 The Ridwan period was Gaza's last golden age during Ottoman rule.
 After the family was removed from office, the city gradually declined.